-Nominated programs must have taken place during the current school year (2017-18).
+Nominated programs must have taken place during the current school year.
 Programs that are still in progress as of the award deadline are eligible.

-Who Is Sara Jaffarian?
+Who was Sara Jaffarian?

-What Is the Award?
+What is the award?

 The Sara Jaffarian School Library Program Award is an annual award to a school library that has conducted an exemplary program or program series in the humanities during the current school year.
-It consists of (1) a $5,000 cash award; (2) a plaque; and (3) the promotion of the winner as a model program for other school libraries.
+It consists of (1) a $5,000 cash award; (2) a crystal award; and (3) the promotion of the winner as a model program for other school libraries.

 Get inspired by these winning programs